danieltjewett/gms-tasks/tasks/generate-map/readme.md

 #endregion
 ```

 4. Add this code below for the `draw event`.
-We have a couple of things that could be updated or removed.
-First, if you have any backgrounds, update the name of your background layer from `bg_overlay` to whatever it's called in your game.
-Second, `TILE_GRID` are constants in my game.
-Replace these with numbers that represent your grid size.
-If we aren't using tiles, you can remove the `part 1, tiles` code block.
+We have a few things that could be updated or removed below.
+First, if we have any backgrounds, update the name of our background layer from `bg_overlay` to whatever it's called in our game.
+Second, `TILE_GRID` are constants in `Violet`.
+Replace these with numbers that represent our grid size.
+If we aren't using tiles, we can remove the `part 1, tiles` code block.

 ```
 #region draw it